What is the Avant-Garde

 Avant-Garde Cinema: Futurism

-Futurism was an Italian social and creative movement in the early 20th century.
-He highlighted dynamism, speed, innovation, youth, violence and things like the automobile, the plane and the commercial city.
-Its crucial figures were the Italians Filippo Tommaso Marinetti, Umberto Boccioni, Carlo Carrà, Fortunato Depero, Gino Severini, Giacomo Balla and Luigi Russolo.
-Italian futurism glorified modernity and, according to its teaching, intended to free Italy from the weight of its past.
-Crucial Futurist works consisted of Marinetti’s 1909 Manifesto of Futurism, Boccioni’s 1913 sculpture Unique Forms of Continuity in Space, Balla’s painting Abstract Speed + Sound of 1913-1914, and Russolo’s The Art of Noises (1913 ).
+Futurism was an Italian social and artistic movement in the early 20th century.
+It emphasized dynamism, speed, innovation, youth, violence, and aspects like the automobile, the airplane, and the modern city.
+Key figures included Italians Filippo Tommaso Marinetti, Umberto Boccioni, Carlo Carrà, Fortunato Depero, Gino Severini, Giacomo Balla, and Luigi Russolo.
+Italian Futurism celebrated modernity and aimed to liberate Italy from the burden of its past.
+Essential Futurist works featured Marinetti’s 1909 Manifesto of Futurism, Boccioni’s 1913 sculpture Unique Forms of Continuity in Space, Balla’s 1913-1914 painting Abstract Speed + Sound, and Russolo’s The Art of Noises (1913).

-Futurism was mostly an Italian phenomenon, parallel movements emerged in Russia, where some Russian futurists would later discover groups of their own; other nations either had few futurists or had movements inspired by futurism.
-Futurists practiced in every artistic medium: painting, sculpture, ceramics, graphics, advertising, interior decoration, theatre, cinema, textiles, literature, music, architecture and even cooking.
-To some extent Futurism influenced the art movements Art Deco, Constructivism, Surrealism and Dada, and to a greater extent Precisionism, Rayonism and Vorticism.
+Futurism was mostly an Italian phenomenon, but parallel movements emerged in Russia, where some Russian futurists would later form their own groups.
+Other nations either had few futurists or had movements inspired by futurism.
+Futurists worked in every artistic medium: painting, sculpture, ceramics, graphics, advertising, interior decoration, theatre, cinema, textiles, literature, music, architecture, and even cooking.
+To some extent, Futurism influenced the art movements Art Deco, Constructivism, Surrealism, and Dada, and to a greater extent, Precisionism, Rayonism, and Vorticism.

 Futurism and Cinema

-Italian futurism was among the most enthusiastic, going so far as to affirm that the very soul of cinema was futurist: rhythm and abstract forms were to be the protagonists of the new works, leaving the story behind.
-However, the Futurists made few films and most of them were lost: the Thaïs or Perfidious intrigue (1917) by Anton Giulio Bragaglia are the only surviving futurist films.
-Their thoughtless ideas served to lay the foundations for subsequent artistic movements.
+Italian futurism was notably enthusiastic, even declaring that the essence of cinema itself was futurist: rhythm and abstract forms were to lead the new creations, with narrative taking a backseat.
+Despite this, the Futurists produced only a few films, and most of them have been lost; Thaïs or Perfidious intrigue (1917) by Anton Giulio Bragaglia are the sole surviving futurist films.
+Their daring concepts helped establish the groundwork for later artistic movements.

 Avant-garde cinema: Abstractionism